Zoro-6191/sm220_redone/README.md

 ## Changes:

 - Removed xmodel "com_floodlight_on" (no idea what it does)
-- Remove "LIVE" part of Promod LIVE
+- Removed "LIVE" part of Promod LIVE
+- Removed Scorebot Garbage